-In the year ended December 31, 2016, New York Military Academy, a company of which Vincent Tianquan Mo is a director, provided training service to the Company amounting to US\$111.
+In the year ended December 31, 2017, New York Military Academy, a company of which Vincent Tianquan Mo is a director, provided training service to the Company amounting was nil (2016: US\$111).

 Use of domain name of Che Tian Xia Company Ltd.